Boutique Therapy for Young & Middle-aged Adults

 — Matt Sosnowsky, Founder

-My expertise includes anxiety and depression, career, grief, panic attacks, and OCD.
+My expertise includes anxiety, depression, career, grief, panic attacks, and OCD.

 *I do not accept insurance directly.
 Read our FAQs for more information.*